Troubleshooting

 - SSH public key added to the cluster

-- SSH client is configured to use the SSH key
+- SSH client uses the SSH key

 - Either of:

-- Floating IP enabled for MachineDeployment
+- Floating IPs enabled for the MachineDeployment

 - Other host available as SSH jump host